-Labkey platform deployed at Inserm-Bordeaux organizes all relevant data in a central, secure environment for more efficient conservation, analysis, data sharing and publishing through a web-based secure portal.
+• Labkey platform deployed at Inserm-Bordeaux organizes all relevant data in a central, secure environment for more efficient conservation, analysis, data sharing and publishing through a web-based secure portal.

-Labkev's secure environment is composed of:
+Labkey's secure environment is composed of:

-- A Web server with: - Encrypted HTTPS-protocol for all communications via the server.
-0 - SSL/TLS Certificates on Tomcat server - The Tomcat server uses a Java KeyStore (JKS) repository to hold all of the 0 security certificates and their corresponding private keys. - A file repository server: LabKey data are stored on a dedicated directory on a Linux cluster of two physical file servers connected to a specific storage bay. - A SQL Server Database: Labkey database is stored on a cluster of two physical • Microsoft SQL/Server connected to a separated specific bay.
+- A Web server with: - Encrypted HTTPS-protocol for all communications via the server. - SSL/TLS Certificates on Tomcat server - The Tomcat server uses a Java KeyStore (JKS) repository to hold all of the security certificates and their corresponding private keys. - A file repository server: LabKey data are stored on a dedicated directory on a Linux cluster of two physical file servers connected to a specific storage bay. - A SQL Server Database: Labkey database is stored on a cluster of two physical Microsoft SQL/Server connected to a separated specific bay.

-The LabKey web server is hosted in the DMZ area of the Firewall (StormShield).
+The LabKey web server is hosted in the DMZ area of the Firewall and protected with FortiNet VPN.
 The LabKey File Repository and the SQL/Server database are protected into the LAN area of the firewall.

-All Data must be submitted to LabKey Platform via a secured network: the BPH Data Platform upload facility (FTPs server).
+All Data must be submitted to LabKey Platform via a secured network: the BPH Data Platform upload facility (FTPs server) or by uploading data directly to the secured Labkey Data repository.

 Any other approved tool using encrypted connection for an administrator to upload on the Platform.
-This tool must encrypt data using at least 128 AES Encryption.
+This tool must encrypt data using at least 256 AES Encryption.